Mastering Candlestick Patterns: A Comprehensive Guide to Analyzing Market Trends

 c.
 Three Black Crows and Three White Soldiers

-• Targets: Use previous support or resistance levels to set your profit targets.
+Set Targets: Use nearby support or resistance levels to set realistic profit targets.

 Example 1: Hammer at Support